naoko-portfolio/Network-Protocol-Analysis-Using-Wireshark/README.md

 <img width="944" height="329" alt="Screenshot3" src="https://github.com/user-attachments/assets/7d751431-9d85-4375-a816-c0876e6c6662" />

-- Filter dns
+- Applied the `dns` display filter.
+- Analyzed the DNS query and response.

 <img width="449" height="133" alt="figma_dns" src="https://github.com/user-attachments/assets/5162e0d6-d68c-40c2-8c97-9511c4daef4c" />

 ## DNS Analysis
 The computer first sent a DNS query to look up the IP address of www.google.com.
-After receiving the DNS response, it was able to connect to Google's server.
+After receiving the DNS response, the browser was able to connect to Google's server.
 DNS translates a domain name into an IP address before the browser connects to the web server.

 ### Questions I Had
 **Q. What is DNS?**

-DNS (Domain Name System) translates a domain name such as www.google.com into an IP address so the browser knows where to connect.
+DNS (Domain Name System) translates a domain name such as www.google.com into an IP address, allowing the browser to connect to the correct web server.

 **Q. Why do I see multiple DNS queries for Google?**